fseidl-gdit/SL-Cloud/README.md

 ### Account Creation
 To be able to use our platform, researchers first need to have a Google registered email, a Google Cloud account and have created a Google Project.
-They can connect the ISB-CGC to their project to be able to use the tables available in our database.
+They can connect the ISB-CGC to their project to be able to use the tables available in our database (this is not correct).
 How to use ISB-CGC are explained in detail by videos and notebooks on  [https://isb-cgc.appspot.com]([https://isb-cgc.appspot.com).

 ### Accessing SL Resource